ASproson/Algorithms/README.md

 Here are all my solutions for various algorithm challenges across many different platforms such as Leetcode, CodeWars, NeetCode, and AlgoExpert.

-Every Algorithm will have Jest test associated with it and a few comments regarding the Space/Time complexity of each algorithm
+Every Algorithm will have a Jest test associated with it and a few comments regarding the Space/Time complexity of each algorithm

+## Naming Convention

+Each Algorithm will start with the naming convention below, just to make it easier to determine what the relative difficulty of each is.
+Most often I will leave the difficulty outline to the sites where these algorithms originate from - so these assignments will rarely be mine!

+Rest assured, the 'Easy' ones have tripped me up more times than I can count!

+- SE_ === Super Easy
+- E_  === Easy
+- M_  === Medium
+- H_  === Hard
+- VH  === Very Hard

 ## Installation